Lysxia/generic-data/README.md

 data Foo a = Bar [a] [a]
   deriving Generic
   deriving Semigroup via (Generically (Foo a))

+-- This example can be found in test/example.hs
 ```

 Supported classes that GHC currently can't derive: `Semigroup`, `Monoid`,